bitdotgames/php-jzon/README.md

 This is a small PHP library for parsing JZON documents.

-This library has a pure PHP implementation and a *much* faster C version shipped as an extension.
+This library has a pure PHP implementation and a *much* faster C version implemented as an extension.
 If the C extension is missing it gracefully fallbacks to the PHP implementation.

 ## What is JZON? ##